nbareil/yaraparser-go/README.md

 Scanning and parsing yara files without lex/yacc grammar.

 ⚠️  This project is just for fun, it is not (intented to be) finished.
-If you want something serious, use [Yara-Rules/yago](https://github.com/Yara-Rules/yago) from [@Xumeiquer](https://github.com/Xumeiquer)!
+If you want something serious, use [yara-parser](https://github.com/Northern-Lights/yara-parser)!

 # Status